How do You Fight Your Goliaths?

 “David is one of the most inspiring characters in human history.
 As a boy, he fought Goliath because no one else dared to…David’s life is one of incredible color and energy…David’s story is among the most compelling in history.
 It points to God and challenges the image of an austere, unapproachable, and distant deity.
 DAVID portrays the possibility of a living, breathing, and transformative relationship with God.”

-I cannot stress enough what an impact this story, that I’ve read a hundred times before, had on me this time around.
-Once again, as I listened in my Daily Audio Bible app, I heard something I hadn’t noticed before.
-It’s so funny how we become numb to the familiar, isn’t it?
-We glaze over things we’ve heard many times, until one day something strikes a nerve and BAM!
-There’s that brick in your face!
+I cannot stress enough what an impact this story had on me this time around.
+I’ve read it before, but this time I heard something that applied to me.
+Isn’t it intriguing how we glaze over things we’ve heard many times, until one day something strikes a nerve and BAM!
+Like a brick in your face!

 The narrator shed light on a hidden gem this time.
-When that light reflected back into my own eyes I had to squint and squirm a little, because I’ve used the phrase, “give it to God,” on others, but when it comes to myself, well, it often just doesn’t apply.
-I want to wrestle that giant myself, like I always did before I really trusted my Abba Father in heaven.
-But that wasn’t all.
+When that light reflected back into my own eyes I had to squint and squirm a little, because I’ve used the phrase, “give it to God,” when talking to others in crisis, but when it comes to myself I want to wrestle that giant all alone.
+Just like I did before God and I became friends, before I really trusted my Abba.

 I often find it impossible to let go and truly give it to God to handle for me.
-And even when I do, I still want to hold the reins, and navigate the way I see others handle the same problem.
-It’s not that I don’t understand we all have different tools and skills and circumstances, but understanding that and resisting the urge to compare or mimic someone else’s success with the same problem is really tough.
+I want to navigate the way I’ve seen others succeed at handling that same problem.
+I understand we all have different tools and skills and circumstances, but resisting the urge to mimic someone else’s tactics, someone who has succeeded with that same problem, is really tough for me.
+I’m too impatient to wait on God!

 It’s easy to see the obvious message of the David and Goliath story.
-In one of my study Bibles it says, “this is one of the Bible’s best loved stories, illustrating God’s ability to provide victory in the face of overwhelming odds…and has inspired faith over the centuries precisely because it portrays purity and right as victorious over might.”
+In my study Bible it says, “this is one of the Bible’s best loved stories, illustrating God’s ability to provide victory in the face of overwhelming odds…and has inspired faith over the centuries precisely because it portrays purity and right as victorious over might.”

-He had to wear his own clothes, use his own tools and skills, and face that battle trusting in the power and protection of a God who was faithful to him.
+David suited up but couldn’t function in all that heavy metal meant for a bigger man.
+So he put on his own clothes, used his own tools – a slingshot and a stone – and his God-given skills, to fearlessly face that giant, fully trusting in the power and protection of a God who was always faithful to him.

 Talk about giving it to God!!

 David was a small, young, inexperienced kid, with a fierce belief in his Abba.
-Our faith is what saves us, every time.
-When we trust, really and truly trust, He is faithful to deliver what we need.
-It may not always be what we think we need, but it’s always what it best for us.
+Is your faith that strong?
+When we really and truly trust He is faithful to deliver what we need.
+It may not always be what we think we need, but it’s always what it best for us in the eyes of our all-knowing Abba.

 Here’s how it went when King Saul protested David’s desire to fight the giant, copied from chapter seventeen of the book of 1 Samuel, NLT version: